andreterceiro/dio-kotlin--introduction-to-nosql-databases/README.md

 ```

 See the return of the command `incr`.
 You do not need the get command, it already return the updated value.

+The same idea can be applied to the command `decr`.